Colac Otway Shire Profile

 The original inhabitants of the area are the Gulidjan people (from the Colac region) and the Gadubanud people (from the southern area of the municipality).

 About 21,000 people currently live in the Colac Otway Shire, with about 13,000 people living in the shire’s major industrial, commercial and service centre of Colac (Colac and Elliminyt).

 The City of Colac population is forecast to reach 20,000 by 2050, and Colac Otway Shire has a strategic plan to guide sustainable residential growth and infrastructure development.

 The second major urban centre is Apollo Bay, which has a permanent population of 1,800 (Apollo Bay and Marengo) that swells to more than 15,000 during the busy summer tourist season.

-More than 15 small towns and rural communities are spread across Colac Otway, providing a lifestyle choice for those looking for a quieter life through either a sea change or tree change.
+More than 15 small towns and rural communities are spread across the Colac Otway Shire, providing a lifestyle choice for those looking for a quieter life through either a sea change or tree change.